MicrosoftDocs/win32/desktop-src/uxguide/inter-pen.md

 -   **Provide appropriate default values.** Select the safest (to prevent loss of data or system access) and most secure option by default.
 If safety and security aren't factors, select the most likely or convenient option, thereby eliminating unnecessary interaction.
 -   **Provide text auto-completion.** Provide a list of most likely or recently input values to make text input much easier.
 -   **For important tasks that use multiple selection, if a standard multiple-selection list is normally used, provide an option to use a check box list instead.**
--   **Respect system metrics.** Use system metrics for all sizes—don't hardwire sizes.
+-   **Respect system metrics.** Use system metrics for all sizes don't hardwire sizes.
 If necessary, users can change the system metrics or dpi to accommodate their needs.
 However, treat this as a last resort because users shouldn't normally have to adjust system settings to make UI usable.

 ![screen shot of menus with normal and large sizing ](images/inter-pen-image8.png)